 Open Water Diver / SCUBA Diver Certification

-A minimum of Open Water Diver certification or equivalent is required for all shallow reef dives and S.S.
-Benwood wreck dives except for divers who are enrolled in a Discover SCUBA course and are accompanied by a KLDC staff instructor.
+A minimum of Open Water Diver / SCUBA Diver certification or equivalent is required for all shallow reef dives and S.S.
+Benwood wreck dives except for divers who are enrolled in a SCUBA certification course and are accompanied by a KLDC staff instructor.

 Advanced Open Water / Advanced SCUBA Diver Certification

 A minimum of Advanced Open Water Diver / Advanced SCUBA Diver certification or higher is required for all deep wreck dives on the U.S.S.
 Spiegel Grove, USCG Duane, USCG Bibb.
 Exceptions include students who are enrolled in an Advanced Open Water course completing their Deep Adventure Dive and accompanied by a KLDC staff instructor.

 Divers are expected to perform to their level of certification on the dive boat.

 All divers must have logged a dive within the past 24 months or must take the PADI ReActivate SCUBA Refresher Course.

 Learn more about the PADI ReActivate SCUBA Refresher Course.